 How to Make Indian Tomato Onion Chutney

 Heat a tablespoon of oil in a pan on medium heat.
-Add split urad dal, red chilies, and saute till the dal turns light brown.
+Add split urad dal and red chilies and saute until the dal turns light brown.

 Then add garlic, curry leaves, and onion.
 Saute till onions turn soft and translucent.